laminin/laminin.github.io/_posts/2016-04-15-hey-bash-i-love-you.md

 for f in *; do mv "$f" "${f/ \(tamil keerthanaigal collections\)\-/}"; done
 {% endhighlight %}

-Thats all, almost renaming part was done for mp3.
+Thats all, renaming part was done for mp3.
 Applied the same for videos.
-The audio collections were named as as track1, track2, etc. Old video songs were named ad mpeg01.DAT, mpeg02.DAT, etc. I had to play the songs and change the titles manually.
+The audio collections were named as as track1, track2, etc. Old video songs were named ad AVSEQ01.DAT, AVSEQ02.DAT, etc. I had to play the songs and change the titles manually.

 At this point of time i was able to identify duplicate files easily just by sorting.
 And i removed most of the duplicate files.

 ### Converting file formats to save memory:-

 Now i have huge collection of songs with proper names.
-Only problem was is memory.
+Only problem was memory.
 I wanted to convert the file formats.
 There were some video files with a static image(s).
 Basically they were .mp4 or .mkv files with static images.
 I wanted to convert them as .mp3 to save some memory.
 I googled sometime, found [ffmpeg][7] and [libmp3lame][8] will do the magic.
 Collected all such files and .wma files in one folder and ran the following script.

 {% highlight sh %}
 # convert any format to mp3.
 # for f in *;do ffmpeg -i "$f" -acodec libmp3lame -ab 128k "${f}.mp3"; done
 {% endhighlight %}

-This is the end of mp3.
+It converted all the files in the current directory to .mp3 and this is the end of mp3.

 ### Problems while dealing with video files:-

 1. I have not installed any extra app to play video in my mom's Moto G3, i tried to play a .mkv file and the device complained it could not play the song. (assuming it wont play .mov, .vob, .DAT, .webm files)
 2. I tried to play some hd .mp4 songs, though the video was playing could not hear any audio.
 I did not happen for                all files.
 3. I always download the best available format (by default youtube-dl downloads best available).
 Most of the songs come around 100Mb.
 The mobile device screen size is very small comparing with desktop.
-I want to convert all the songs to 400x200 screen size no mater what actual size(480 or 720 or 1080) is.
+I want to convert all the songs to mobile screen size(400x200 - best fit for 5" screen), no mater what actual size(480 or 720 or 1080) is.

 To fix all the above problems i just had to run one command.
 {% highlight sh %}